WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 8. **Select** the checkbox to agree to the terms and conditions.
 9. **Select** the “Continue” button.

-> **Note** - I have redacted my email address on some screen shots to protect my identity, yours will not be.
+> **Note** - I have redacted my email address on some screen shots to protect my identity, yours will be visible.

 <img src="./media/Step2-image-12.png"/>